-- Plot the average of US and European CE 23 month prices; - Plot the average of US and European CE 29 month prices; - Plot the average of US and European CE 36 month prices; - Plot the average of US and European CE 48 month prices; - Plot the average of US and European CE 60 month prices; - Plot the average of US and European Consensus Economics long term forecast position (taken as 7.5 years from the survey date); - Apply linear interpolation between the plot points; and - Since this price data trend fluctuate frequently and in both directions (increase or decrease), the year-to-June average (i.e. 12 months average) price data is considered to represent the price level for that July to June annual period.
+- Plot the average of US and European CE 29 month prices; - Plot the average of US and European CE 36 month prices; - Plot the average of US and European CE 48 month prices; - Plot the average of US and European CE 60 month prices; - Plot the average of US and European Consensus Economics long term forecast position (taken as 7.5 years from the survey date); - Apply linear interpolation between the plot points; and - Since this price data trend fluctuate frequently and in both directions (increase or decrease), the year-to-June average (i.e. 12 months average) price data is considered to represent the price level for that July to June annual period.